HealthRex/CDSS/scripts/eConsult/eConsult-embeddings/README.md

 python -m uvicorn api.main:app --host 0.0.0.0 --port 8000 --reload
 ```

+The service will become available on [http://localhost:8000/](http://localhost:8000/).
+See "Example Usage" below to test the service.

 ### Docker Deployment
 You can also run and deploy the API server in a docker container.